 If you take the time to read the back of a chocolate bar sometimes you will notice that the first ingredient is chocolate.
 Chocolate is not an ingredient for making chocolate, so why do they put that on their label?
 Companies label the first ingredient as chocolate so that the first ingredient does not say sugar, milk solid, or vanillin.
 Watch out for this kind of trick!

 Soy lecithin is an emulsifier to replace cacao butter in dark chocolate.
 Many chocolate companies use soy lecithin as a way of reducing the costs of production, because cacao butter is a valuable ingredient that is often used by cosmetic industries.
+If you really want to choose good chocolate then select one with cacao butter and not soy lecithin.

 Cacao is a commodity and there is a big difference in taste and farmer conditions when you choose to support fair trade or direct trade verses commodity cacao companies.